 It is also believed that the kami’s power resides in kagami mochi.
 To obtain the power of these deities during the New Year, people usually cook it in a soup called o-zoni.
 Another dish in which to cook it is a dessert called o-shiruko, a kind of soup made from sweet red beans.

-When preparing it for the soup, Japanese people do not use knives to cut the rice cakes but break them with wooden hammers.
+Japanese people do not use knives to cut the rice cakes but break them with wooden hammers when preparing them for soup.
 This procedure is called kagami biraki (“opening the mirror”)

 Are you curious about other Japanese New Year traditions?
 Read our special article here.